avk1943/Dialogue-Summarizer-App/README.md

 ### Local Run of the Application

 With the following steps, you can run the user interface on your local machine.
+Please clone the repo for run on your local machine.

 #### Creating Conda (VM) Environment